t-0-m-1-3/netcom_splunk_course/10-creating-scheduled-reports-and-alerts.md

 * You can also `embed` a report results, to make them acccessible from the web.

 ## What Are Alerts
+### The alerting workflow
+* Alerts combine a saved search, configurations for type and trigger conditions, and alert actions.
+Here are some details about how the different parts of an alert work together.

+* **Search: What do you want to track?**

+* **Alert type: How often do you want to check for events?**
+  * The alert uses the saved search to check for events.
+  * Adjust the alert type to configure how often the search runs.
+  * Use a scheduled alert to check for events on a regular basis.
+You can also use a real-time alert to monitor for events continuously.

+* **Alert trigger conditions and throttling: How often do you want to trigger an alert?**
+  * An alert does not have to trigger every time it generates search results.

+* **Alert Action: What happens when the alert triggers?**
+  * When an alert triggers, it can initialize one or more alert actions.

 * Alerts are based on seraches that either ran:
   * On a regular schedule
   * in real time